List of Marvel Comics characters: C: Chimera

-Unrelated characters with the name Chimera appear in various American comic books published by Marvel Comics.
+Chimera is the name of several characters that appear in various American comic books published by Marvel Comics.

 Mutant version

-In the Wolverine comics, Chimera is an interdimensional pirate who encounters Wolverine while obtaining information on him and his feral state.
+Chimera is an interdimensional pirate who encounters Wolverine while obtaining information on him and his feral state.
 She assists the self-styled heir of Apocalypse, Genesis, with Wolverine's capture so that Genesis can make Wolverine his first Horseman.
 They attempt to re-bond the adamantium that had been removed from Wolverine's skeleton by Magneto, but they fail when Wolverine's body violently expels the metal, killing most of Genesis' followers, the Dark Riders.
 Dirtnap – one of the only Dark Riders to survive – team up with Chimera to get revenge on Wolverine.
 Chimera encounters Wolverine again when he and Venom are lured into a trap set by her and Dirtnap.

-Chimera and Dirtnap are both seemingly killed in an implosion, but they survive and attack the Generation X school in an attempt to kidnap the M twins.
-The twins merge back into M and then merge with Emplate, forming M-Plate.
-Chimera captures Synch and flees along with M-Plate.
-Generation X later rescues Synch.

 Chimera is next seen in Madripoor, killing drug runners.
 She is approached by the Red Queen to join her Sisterhood of Mutants.
 Later in Japan, Chimera and the Sisterhood dig up Kwannon's body and confront Domino, who is there on other business.
 Domino critically injures Chimera but she escapes with the rest of the Sisterhood and Kwannon's body.
 After the Red Queen heals her, the Sisterhood perform a spell involving Kwannon's body and a captive Betsy Braddock, returning her to her original body.
-The Sisterhood then attack the X-Men.
-Chimera, along with Martinique, attacks Northstar, Cyclops, and Dazzler.
-After taking the adult X-Men out, she tries to attack Armor and X-23, but they are teleported out by Pixie.
-Pixie then fetches the Stepford Cuckoos and Elixir.
-Chimera attacks the Cuckoos, who respond by beating her.
-Spiral teleports the Sisterhood back to their base, where they split up, with Chimera going with the Red Queen to Jean Grey's burial site.
-There, she attacks Domino but is beaten by Colossus.
-When the Red Queen is defeated, Spiral teleports the Sisterhood away.

 Chimera later appears as a member of a group of Marauders that are brainwashed to attack the X-Men.
 As part of the "All-New, All-Different Marvel", Chimera again appears as a member of the Marauders.
 She assists Aries, Azimuth, and Coda into pursuing Nightcrawler through the sewers to capture him and make him Mister Sinister's specimen.

 Femizons version

 An unidentified version of Chimera is a member of the Femizons.
-She is a metamorph who can grow wings, claws, and other parts.
+She is a shapeshifter who can grow wings, claws, and other parts.